RIA in Czechia

 RIA Board scrutinizes the quality of RIA reports, provides RIA related consultations and gives recommendations on which legislative proposal should be accompanied by a RIA report.

 RIA Board is a member of RegWatchEurope, a network of independent regulatory oversight bodies.
-Together with colleagues from the UK, Germany, the Netherlands, Sweden, Norway and Finland, Czech representatives in the network aim to promote the importance of better regulation and of scrutinizing the impacts of new and amended legislation on different target groups.
+Together with colleagues from the UK, Germany, the Netherlands, Denmark, Sweden, Norway and Finland, Czech representatives aim to promote the importance of better regulation and of scrutinizing the impacts of new and amended legislation on different target groups.

 Last but not least, RIA Unit fosters international cooperation and exchange of better regulation practices.
 Its employees represent the Czech Republic at various international forums: